KaryFramling/ciu/README.md

 # Support for different AI/ML models

 For the moment, ``lda`` model from MASS library and ``rf`` from caret library have been tested.
 It might be that all models of caret library work directly, as well as those models that use a similar "predict" function as ``lda``.
-For any other models, the prediction function to be use can be given as value of the "predict.function" argument of ciu.new method.
+For any other models, the prediction function to be use can be given as value of the ``predict.function`` argument of ``ciu.new`` method.

-Additionally, any object that implements the "FunctionApproximator" interface with an "eval" function is automatically supported.
+Additionally, any object that implements the ``FunctionApproximator`` interface with an ``eval`` function is automatically supported.

 # Author